lotteries-io/lotteries-io.github.io/_rfcs/content-signature-timestamp.md

 openssl ts -query -data signature.raw -sha256 -no_nonce -out signature.raw.tsq
 ```

-The query is now in the file `[signature.raw.tsq](signature.raw.tsq)`.
+The query is now in the file [signature.raw.tsq](signature.raw.tsq).
 In this case we have foregone the option to generate a random nonce and to request the full certificate from the Timestamping Authority.

 To view request in human readable form, most people not being able to parse ASN.1, we can call: